 Sales price of 18 million Canadian Dollar/Shareholding in larger tungsten company

-– Deutsche Rohstoff has received 12.2 million shares issued by Almonty that represent a value of CAD 10.5 million at the 15 day volume weighted average price of 0.86 CAD at signing of the contract.
-The shares translate into a shareholding of Altmonty’s issued stock of 24.9%
+- Deutsche Rohstoff will receive close to 12.2 million shares to be issued by Almonty that represent a value of CAD 10.5 million and translate into a shareholding of Altmonty’s issued stock of 24.9%.

-– For the remaining share of the purchase price of close to CAD 7.5 million, Deutsche Rohstoff has received a convertible bond.
+- For the remaining share of the purchase price of close to CAD 7.5 million, Deutsche Rohstoff will receive a convertible bond.
 The bond has a maturity of 2.5 years at an interest rate of 4%.
 DRAG has the option to convert the bond into shares of Almonty at a conversion price of CAD 1.45.

 The completion of the contract is subject to several conditions to be fulfilled.
 Part of the conditions is the approval of the shareholder meeting of Almonty as well as the consent to the transaction by third parties.
 Especially the consent of the Toronto Stock Exchange and the declaration of no objection for an investment by a foreign party, to be issued by Australian authorities, are necessary.
 Both signing parties of the contract expect a closing of the transaction by the end of August.

 Titus Gebel, CEO of Deutsche Rohstoff AG, commented: „From our perspective, Almonty is the ideal buyer for Wolfram Camp.
 The management team has significant experience with tungsten mining and has demonstrated that it can successfully operate mines on a long-term basis.
 DRAG will still maintain a significant share in a larger tungsten mining company.
 We are confident that this shareholding will gain further value due to the strong fundamentals of tungsten as well as the favourable market position of Almonty.“